muayKenny/deepscatter-webgpu/README.md

+# Fork Description

+This fork aims to add a WebGPU rendering option accessible by passing a new pref:

+The approach is designed with WebGPU as the default renderer, with an automatic fallback to WebGL when WebGPU is not supported (`!navigator.gpu`).
+`rendering_mode?: undefined | 'webgl' | 'webgpu';`

+## Current Status

+- **Proof of concept** implemented in `index-simplest-way-to-start.html`
+- **Basic WebGPU circle rendering** using data from Deeptable
+- Currently using a simplified data structure **Shallowtable** to extract x/y coordinates from `tile.record_batch` rows
+- Initial focus was on establishing the WebGPU rendering pipeline

+## Next Steps

+- Determine optimal data representation for rendering
+- [x] Improve point cloud rendering to circles via quad corner cutting
+- Expand WebGPU implementation beyond basic point rendering
+- Implement automatic WebGL fallback

 # Deep Scatterplots for the Web

 This is a library for allowing interactive visualization of extremely large datasets, in browser.